AHRQ-CDS/AHRQ-CEDAR-API/example/csharp-client/README.md

 ```
 dotnet run
 ```
-and follow the prompts from the console app.
+and follow the prompts on the console.

 ## Available Demo Operations
 1. **Get Artifact Types**: return a FHIR Parameters JSON string with all